gjtorikian/Earthbound-Battle-Backgrounds-JS/README.md

 [Layer 1: 50 and Layer 2: 300](http://gjtorikian.github.io/Earthbound-Battle-Backgrounds-JS/?layer1=50&layer2=300)
 is the same as [Layer 1: 300 and Layer 2: 50](http://gjtorikian.github.io/Earthbound-Battle-Backgrounds-JS/?layer1=300&layer2=50).
 Thus, there are C(n,r) = 52,650 possible different background combinations.
-Obviously, this many don't exist in the game--they only _potentially_ exist.
+Obviously, this many don't exist in the game--the SNES's graphical capabilities only allow it to properly render 3,176 of these combinations, and of those, only 225 are ever used.

 The data for each of the 327 styles is bundled within the SNES cartridge.
 Tiles are